arkadijs/asterisk-g72x/README.md

 `astconv` is audio format conversion utility similar to Asterisk `file convert` command.
 Build it with supplied `build-astconv.sh` script against Asterisk 1.8 or later. astconv uses codec_*.so modules directly to perform the conversion.
 You need codec module that was compiled against same Asterisk version the astconv was built against.

-The translation result could be used to: (1) confirm the codec is working properly; (2) prepare voice-mail prompts, for example:
+The translation result could be used to: (a) confirm the codec is working properly; (b) prepare voice-mail prompts, for example:

     ./astconv ./codec_g729.so -e 160 file.slin file.g729
     ./astconv ./codec_g729.so -d 10  file.g729 file.slin